DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.9 =

+* FIX: Inner content toggle not working when search is used.
 * FIX: Letter spacing not working in editor advanced heading block.
 * NEW: Buttons block with inner blocks.
 * NEW: Square Fill, Square Outline, Circle Fill, Circle Outline styles in the icon block.